luizvidoto/nostrdome/README.md

 5. [License](#license)

 ## Introduction
-Welcome to **NostrDome**, a versatile chat application designed for connecting people through various public and private channels, similar to WhatsApp and Telegram.
-With NostrDome, you can effortlessly communicate with friends, family, and colleagues, share multimedia files, and engage in group conversations.
+Welcome to **NostrTalk**, a versatile chat application designed for connecting people through various public and private channels, similar to WhatsApp and Telegram.
+With NostrTalk, you can effortlessly communicate with friends, family, and colleagues, share multimedia files, and engage in group conversations.

 ## Features
 - **Instant Messaging:** Send and receive messages instantly with real-time communication.